goodwatercap/GWC-Redesign-HTML/README.md

 the same as gulp-project/dist folder.

 ## TODO
+- set up this repo for local development (see [gwcconcierge](https://github.com/goodwatercap/gwcconcierge) repo as an example)
 - use wp-theme/goodwater as the dist folder so that there are not multiple copies of main.css and script.js
 - remove duplicate images between wp-content/goodwater/images and gulp-project/source/images
 - decompose wp-theme/goodwater/css/additional.css into sass files and place it into gulp-project